George R.R. Martin Says HBO’s ‘Game of Thrones’ Took Away One Of His ‘Favorite Things’ In The World

-The final season of HBO’s Game of Thrones was polarizing to say the least.
+The final season of HBO’s Game of Thrones was polarizing, to say the least.
 Recently, author George R.R.
 Martin, who wrote the series of books, A Song of Fire and Ice, that provided the show’s source material, spoke with The Guardian about how the series has affected his life.

 Although Martin didn’t reveal if he’d watched the show’s finale, he did agree that the end of the series was a relief.